RobertoRobrodri/ft_transcendence/readme.md

 ### More things

-There are many more things that our project is capable of handling, like edit profile, add friends, see leaderboard, etc.
-Unfortunately, actually I doesnt have enought time to document all.
-If you want to know more, I encourage you to try the game yourself and if you have any questions, contact me or anyone of my mates :D
+There are many more things that our project is capable of handling, such as editing profiles, adding friends, viewing the leaderboard, etc. Unfortunately, I don't have enough time to document all of them at the moment.
+If you want to know more, I encourage you to try the game yourself.
+If you have any questions, feel free to contact me or any of my teammates! 😊